samueljaval/NetCheck-app/README.md

 Have a look at the /raw-data and /result-graphs directories in this repository to see what the final data would look like.

 ## Snapshots
-Here are snapshots of what is would look like when the program is run.
+Here are snapshots of what it would look like when the program is run.

 <img src="imgs/prompt.png" height="50%" width="50%">
 <img src="imgs/message.png" height="50%" width="50%">